kurnia-kadir/Halal-Chain/README.md

 # HalalChain GitHub App

-**HalalChain** is designed to **ensure that software development practices and codebases comply with Open Source standards, providing a framework for developers and organizations to build and maintain applications that align with Open Source Ecosystem.
-By integrates seamlessly with GitHub to automate compliance checks, code reviews, and dependency monitoring, making it easier for teams to adhere to ethical and religious guidelines while developing software.
+**HalalChain** is designed to ensure that software development practices and codebases comply with Open Source standards, providing a framework for developers and organizations to build and maintain applications that align with Open Source Ecosystem.
+Integrates seamlessly with GitHub to automate compliance checks, code reviews, and dependency monitoring, making it easier for teams to adhere to ethical and religious guidelines while developing software.

 ### Key Objectives of HalalChain:
 1. **Promote Ethical Development**: